piiop/ai-case-study/README.md

 * Originally founded as a non-profit with the goal to "...advance digital intelligence in the way that is most likely to benefit humanity as a whole..."[^1], OpenAI transitioned to a for-profit in 2019 and has undergone multiple changes in board members and has seen the departure of certain founding members.

 * With the release of ChatGPT in November 2022, OpenAI has become one of the most well known artificial intelligence companies.
 OpenAI has developed research projects involved with reinforcement learning, generative pre-trained transformers (GPTs), code generators, text-to-image, and speech-to-text models.
-ChatGPT boasts 180 millions user and monthly visit totals to ChatGPT have grown from 266 million in December 2022 to 1.8 billion in March 2024.[^2]
+ChatGPT boasts 180 million users and monthly visit totals to ChatGPT have grown from 266 million in December 2022 to 1.8 billion in March 2024.[^2]

 ### Landscape

-* OpenAI has been one of the leaders of generative AI race, utilizing increased GPU power as well as new developments in deep learning, neural networks, diffusion models, transformer architectures.
-ChatGPT, originally described as an LLM (Large Language Model) could now be called a **multimodal** model (LMM perhaps?) due to its use of various data types  on top of just text.
+* OpenAI has been one of the leaders of generative AI race, utilizing increased GPU power as well as new developments in deep learning, neural networks, diffusion models, and transformer architectures.
+ChatGPT, originally described as an LLM (Large Language Model) could now be called a **multimodal** model (LMM perhaps?) due to its use of various data types instead of just text.

 * Big tech companies like Google, Meta, Amazon, and Apple are strong competitors in the field of AI.
 OpenAI has partnered with Microsoft and worked with NVidia - other tech giants.